-- To be committed, transactions must achieve both validity and uniqueness consensus
+- Transactions must achieve validity consensus and uniqueness consensus to be committed to the ledger.

-Validity consensus is the process of checking that the following conditions hold both for the proposed transaction, and for every transaction in the transaction chain that generated the inputs to the proposed transaction:
+Validity consensus checks that, for the proposed transaction and for every transaction in the backchain that generated the inputs to the proposed transaction:

-This is known as walking the chain.
-Suppose, for example, that a party on the network proposes a transaction transferring us a treasury bond.
-We can only be sure that the bond transfer is valid if:
+For example, if a node proposes a transaction transferring a treasury bond, the bond transfer is only valid if:

-Imagine that Bob holds a valid central-bank-issued cash state of $1,000,000.
-Bob can now create two transaction proposals:
+Imagine that Alice holds a valid central-bank-issued cash state of $1,000,000.
+Alice can create two transaction proposals:

-This is a problem because, although both transactions will achieve validity consensus, Bob has managed to “double-spend” his USD to get double the amount of GBP and EUR.
-We can visualize this as follows:
+Both transactions will achieve validity consensus, yet Alice has managed to “double-spend” her USD to get double the amount of GBP and EUR:

 To prevent this, a valid transaction proposal must also achieve uniqueness consensus.
 Uniqueness consensus is the requirement that none of the inputs to a proposed transaction have already been consumed in another transaction.

-If one or more of the inputs have already been consumed in another transaction, this is known as a double spend, and the transaction proposal is considered invalid.
+If one or more of the inputs have already been consumed in another transaction, this is known as a double spend, and the notary marks the transaction proposal as invalid.

 Was this page helpful?